AlexDWasTaken/Blog/public/posts/189hw2/index.md

 Our implementation of `Vertex::normal()` proceeds as follows:
 - Initialize an accumulator vector (`accumNormal`) to (0, 0, 0).
-- Retrieve the vertex's half-edge (using `halfedge()`), which serves as the starting point for traversal.
+- Retrieve the vertex&#39;s half-edge (using `halfedge()`), which serves as the starting point for traversal.
-- Loop over all incident faces by following the `twin()->next()` chain until we return to the starting half-edge.
+- Loop over all incident faces by following the `twin()-&gt;next()` chain until we return to the starting half-edge.
 - For each face (excluding those on a boundary), calculate its area using:
   $\text{Area} = 0.5 \times \| (p_1 - p_0) \times (p_2 - p_0) \|$
   where $( p_0 )$ is the position of the vertex, $( p_1 )$ and $( p_2 )$ are positions of the other two vertices of the face.
-- Multiply the face's normal by the computed area and add it to the accumulator.
+- Multiply the face&#39;s normal by the computed area and add it to the accumulator.
 - Finally, normalize the accumulated vector to produce the unit vertex normal.

 The following screenshots are images of teapot.dae with and without phong shading and without the wire framing.